St Anne's Church, Soho

-Saint Anne's Church serves in the Church of England the Soho section of London.
-It was consecrated on 21 March 1686 by Bishop Henry Compton as the parish church of the new civil and ecclesiastical parish of St Anne, created from part of the parish of St Martin in the Fields.
+St Anne's Church serves in the Church of England the Soho section of London.
+It was consecrated on 21 March 1686 by Bishop Henry Compton as the parish church of the new civil and ecclesiastical parish of St Anne Within the Liberty of Westminster, created from part of the parish of St Martin in the Fields.
 The church is under the Deanery of Westminster (St Margaret) in the Diocese of London.

 Parts of its churchyard around its west including tower are now the public park of St Anne's Gardens, accessed from the Shaftesbury Avenue end of Wardour Street.
 The church is accessed via a gate at that end of Dean Street.

-The parish, having spawned new churches to Saints Thomas and Peter in the era of compulsory church attendance, reconsolidated on Saint Anne's in 1945.
+The parish, having spawned two new churches dedicated to Saints Thomas and Peter, reconsolidated on St Anne's in 1945.

 History

 1677–1799

 The parish was dedicated to Saint Anne because Compton had been tutor to Princess Anne before she became Queen.
 Construction commenced in 1677 on a plot in what was then the countryside of Soho Fields, with William Talman and/or Christopher Wren as architect(s).
 The church was designed as an 80 ft long and 64 ft wide basilican church, with a 70 ft high west end tower.

 In 1699 a tuition-free parish school was founded for boys and in 1704 it started to admit girls.
-The church received an organ in 1699 from the Dowager-Queen's Chapel in St James's Palace and from 1700 the church's first organist was William Croft (composer of the "Saint Anne" tune to O God, Our Help in Ages Past).
+The church received an organ in 1699 from the Dowager-Queen's Chapel in St James's Palace and from 1700 the church's first organist was William Croft (composer of the "St Anne" tune to O God, Our Help in Ages Past).
 That organ (which was by Father Bernard Smith) was removed in 1798 and installed in St Michael Paternoster Royal.
 The church's tower was only completed in 1718, with the addition of a timber spire by local carpenter John Meard.
 Edmund Andros was buried in the church's churchyard in 1714 as was the actress Hester Davenport in 1717, while in 1724/5 the church saw the marriage of Edward Harley, 3rd Earl of Oxford and Earl Mortimer, and in 1743 Prince William Henry (younger brother of George III) was baptised here.
 The actress and dancer Arabella Menage was baptised here in 1782.